 Cabala Mineralis is a medieval neologism to fit with urine work.
 A comparison between this watercolors sequence and Hollandus’s treatise on the same topic.

-As a matter of fact, we are not here before the tradition of mystical interpretation of the Bible, but rather before the horse tradition, as in Europe was sometimes called the hermetic cryptic language tradition.
+We are not here before the tradition of mystical interpretation of the Bible, but rather before the horse tradition, as in Europe was sometimes called the hermetic cryptic language tradition.

 The latin sequence of phrases in the scene’s top right angle says: “Fodina Mercurii nostri sal petra nostrum non vulgi.
 Ponticitas vitriolum nostrum non vulgi Aenati.
 Ammoniacum (or armoniacum) nostrum non vulgi”.
-The phrases do contain the usual syntax errors one can expect to find in quite all hermetic seventeenth-century works.
+The phrases contain the usual syntax errors one can expect to find in quite all hermetic seventeenth-century works.

 The urinating boy does provide the raw matter for our Secret Fire: young boy urine indeed.
 I have published some articles on urine salt works (3).
-The first two (4) were by ancient chemists are about preparatory works, while the last one was by Johannes Isaac Hollandus, a real alchemist, on a quite complete work.
+The first two (4) were by ancient chemists are about preparatory works, while the last one was by Johannes Isaac Hollandus, a real alchemist, on a pretty complete work.
 And it will on that Hollandus treatise on urine I cannot but make a comparison with the proceedings represented in Cabala Mineralis.

 This Mercurius Philosophorum will become a real fixed fertile soil to be cultivated and sown (6) with a calcinated metallic salt to be reduced as a “Tree” or another Mercurius Philosophorum (8), to be then joined in marriage (9).